 About the Teeth Bonding Procedure

-To prepare the tooth (or teeth) for bonding, Dr. Becker will lightly roughen the surface of the tooth and add a conditioning liquid to help the resin adhere to the tooth.
+To prepare the tooth (or teeth) for bonding, the dentist will lightly roughen the surface of the tooth and add a conditioning liquid to help the resin adhere to the tooth.
 Next, he will directly apply a tooth-colored, composite resin and sculpt it into the desired shape by hand.

-Teeth bonding requires the precision and artistic ability of a skilled cosmetic dentist like Dr. Becker since the work is done freehand without the use of molds or impressions.
-A special light is then used to harden the material.
-Dr. Becker will trim, shape and polish it to match the sheen of the rest of the tooth surface.
+Teeth bonding requires the precision and artistic ability of a skilled cosmetic dentist to complete the work freehand, without the use of molds or impressions.
+Our dentist will use a special light to harden the material.
+He will trim, shape, and polish it to match the sheen of the rest of the tooth surface.

 Tooth Bonding FAQs

 Tooth bonding is not a permanent treatment, but your results can last several years with proper oral hygiene and routine dental care.
-It’s key to remember that the composite used for tooth bonding can absorb stain much like a natural tooth, so avoid tobacco use and dark foods and beverages.
+It’s key to remember that the composite we use for tooth bonding can absorb stains much like a natural tooth, so avoid tobacco use and dark foods and beverages.

 While the composite can become dark over time, the dentist can not brighten it up.
 If you are considering a teeth whitening procedure, it should be done before your tooth is bonded so that a composite shade can be selected to match the lighter color of your whitened teeth.
 We will match your bonding to the rest of your teeth for a natural look.

 No. We do not recommend using tooth bonding to fix serious damage.
 You will need a stronger, more permanent solution.
-If damage to the teeth is more significant, or a permanent result is desired, Dr. Becker may recommend a dental crown or porcelain veneers.
+If damage to the teeth is more significant, or you desire a permanent result, we may recommend a dental crown or porcelain veneers.

 Schedule a Dental Exam & Consultation

-Dr. Ray Becker is focused on providing personalized, comprehensive care for those who want to improve their smile.
+We focus on providing personalized and comprehensive care for those who want to improve their smile.
 If you are looking to improve your smile, we offer a variety of services in our Columbia, MD dentist office near you.